Answers To Commonly Asked Family Law Questions

 At Jeffrey P. Cario, P.A., we know that there is nothing more important than your family.
 That is also why issues affecting your family are often fraught with stress and worry.
 Fortunately, with the guidance of a seasoned and supportive family law attorney, many of these matters can be resolved effectively and smoothly without too much disruption to your life or children.

 Florida alimony is determined on a case-by-case basis taking into consideration the length of the marriage, the financial needs of the recipient party and the ability to pay off the other party.

 What Are The General Reasons A Judge Could Modify Child Custody?

-In order to modify a Florida child custody order, a parent must prove that there has been a substantial change in circumstances since the last custody order.
+In order to modify a Florida child custody order, a parent must demonstrate changes in their living situation that are significant enough to warrant a change.
 A parent must also show that the change in circumstances is such that it is the best interest of the children to modify the current parenting schedule.

 How Is Child Support Generally Calculated?